dennissimmo/financeControlBot/README.md

 # FinanceBotControl
-Telegram Bot for controle incomes and expenses
+Telegram Bot for control incomes and expenses
 Username: @control_your_moneyBot
 List of functional commands and their purpose :